EU immigration portal

 If you have any enquiries relating to your visa application please contact email@example.com.

 You will then receive the University of Glasgow CAS (Confirmation of Acceptance of Study) which will allow you to apply for a UK visa when resident in Estonia.
+A CAS is only required if you are applying for a Tier 4 visa to come to the UK.
 Students should follow all instructions on the UK Government website.
 The University of Glasgow International Student Support Office is able to provide comprehensive advice on the visa application process.

 You will make Year 2 visa arrangements from Glasgow, according to the information provided by partners.